winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : extractTextFromSingleton "abc" singleX ≡ "abc"
 ```

-This technique works with any Dhall type (even with fully opaque types such as `Double` or `Bytes`).
+This technique works with any Dhall type, even with fully opaque types such as `Double` or `Bytes`.
 So, let us extend this construction to arbitrary parent types `t`:

 ```dhall